nicolaipre/softphone/README.md

 # Softphone
-A python 3 compatible softphone built on PJSIP/PJSUA (pjproject) [fork by malarinv, branch `py37`](https://github.com/DiscordPhone/pjproject/tree/py37).
+A python 3 compatible softphone built on the [pjproject fork by malarinv, branch:py37](https://github.com/DiscordPhone/pjproject/tree/py37).

 To use the streaming capability, use an Audio Callback class that suits your needs.

 See `AudioCallbacks.py` for examples.

 ---
 ## TODO